 Truck dispatchers, also known as freight dispatchers, speak with the shipping client to get cargo information, schedule a pickup time, and note any special handling or delivery needs.
 The dispatcher then creates routes, sometimes referred to as commercial shipping, and works with fleet drivers to complete the pickups and deliveries.
 What Does a Dispatcher Do?
 Dispatchers are used in various sectors to serve as a company’s or organization’s communications center.

-They answer phones and then interact with the relevant mobile units in response to a request.
+They answer phones and then interact with the relevant mobile units responding to a request.
 They make sure that the correct people or things get to the right location at the right time, whether it’s through trucks or emergency services.
 Dispatchers, especially those who work in emergency services, must stay relaxed and clear-headed due to the nature of their jobs.

 Difference between a Freight Dispatcher and a Truck Dispatcher